-TRENTON, N.J. – A Catholic hospital has denied it unfairly discriminated against a transgender man who sued after the hospital refused to allow a surgeon to remove the man's uterus as part of his sex transition.
+TRENTON, N.J. – A Catholic hospital denies that it unfairly discriminated against a transgender man who sued after the hospital refused to allow a surgeon to remove the man's uterus as part of his sex transition.

-Saint Joseph's Healthcare System says a court ruling in Jionni (jee'-AH-nee) Conforti's favor would violate its constitutional right to freedom of religion.
-The hospital filed its response to the lawsuit last week in federal court.
+Saint Joseph's Healthcare System said that a court ruling in Jionni Conforti's favor would violate its constitutional right to freedom of religion.
+The hospital filed its response to the lawsuit Friday in federal court.

-Conforti is seeking a court order requiring the hospital to perform any needed medical care for transgender patients.
+He later had the surgery performed at another hospital, but Conforti is seeking a court order requiring the hospital to perform any needed medical care for transgender patients.
+He is also seeking monetary damages.